callpeak

 Coordinates in XLS is 1-based which is different from BED format.
 When --broad is enabled for broad peak calling, the pileup, p-value, q-value, and fold change in the XLS file will be the mean value across the entire peak region, since peak summit won’t be called in broad peak calling mode.

 2. NAME_peaks.narrowPeak is BED6+4 format file which contains the peak locations together with peak summit, p-value, and q-value.
-You can load it to the UCSC genome browser.
+If you plan to load it to the UCSC genome browser, please make sure that you turn on --trackline option.
 Definition of some specific columns are:

 • 5th: integer score for display.
 It’s calculated as int(-10*log10pvalue) or int(-10*log10qvalue) depending on whether -p (pvalue) or -q (qvalue) is used as score cutoff.
 Please note that currently this value might be out of the [0-1000] range defined in UCSC ENCODE narrowPeak format.
 You can let the value saturated at 1000 (i.e. p/q-value = 10^-100) by using the following 1-liner awk: awk -v OFS="\t" '{$5=$5>1000?1000:$5} {print}' NAME_peaks.narrowPeak